Updated on January 17, 2022. Originally posted on May 16, 2019.

 - If your children decide to not go to college and you decide to use the funds for something other than qualified education expenses, the earnings (not the contributions) are subject to state and federal tax in addition to a 10% federal tax penalty.

 - Many of these plans are not backed by the full faith and credit of the state and thus are technically at risk if the program can’t afford to pay the tuition in full.

 Can you transfer these plans to another child?

-I hope this blog was informative.
 If you have any questions regarding prepaid tuition plans or the broader strategies of college funding, please feel free to reach out to me at firstname.lastname@example.org.